GhostAtom/langgraph-factory-workspace/implementation_task.md

         Implement the following plan:

-        # Project Plan: Add User Authentication System
+        # Project Plan: Add a Simple Test Endpoint

 ## Overview
-The goal of this project is to implement a comprehensive user authentication system that includes functionalities for user login, logout, password reset, and session management.
-This feature is crucial for ensuring secure access to the application and protecting user data.
+The objective of this project is to add a simple test endpoint to the existing application.
+This endpoint will be used to verify the basic functionality and connectivity of the application.
+It should return a static message indicating that the application is running correctly.

 ## Definition of Done
 - [ ] All acceptance criteria met